Shun1124/BScACS-Major-Project-Prototype/README.md

 ```

 #### Step 8: Configure AWS Credentials
 Create a  `awsconfig.json` file in the `Backend` folder that contains access key information for a restricted IAM user with full access to SNS and SES.
+See the report for access key information.
 If you want to use your own AWS account instead, you can modify the existing `awsconfig.json` with your own credentials in the `Backend` directory with your own access information.
 ##### Inside the awsconfig.json file:
 ```
 {